Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 colorMap = client.simGetSegmentationColorMap()
 ```

-A complete ready-to-run example can be found in [segmentation_config.py](../ros/python_ws/src/airsim/scripts/segmentation_config.py).
+A complete ready-to-run example can be found in [segmentation_test.py](../ros/python_ws/src/airsim/scripts/segmentation_test.py).
+For a script that generates a full list of objects and their associated color, please see the script  [segmentation_generate_list.py](../ros/python_ws/src/airsim/scripts/segmentation_generate_list.py).

 #### Unsetting object ID
 An object's ID can be set to -1 to make it not show up on the segmentation image.